QNM families: classification and competition: Complex amplitude and energy fraction

 where $h_k$ is the complex amplitude of the $k$-th mode for the master scalar $\Psi(t)$.
 To connect this amplitude to a physical observable, we note that the outgoing EM radiation at infinity is described by the Maxwell-Newman-Penrose scalar $\mathbf{\phi}_{2}$ \cite{Teukolsky:1973ha}, and as demonstrated by Chandrasekhar \cite{Chandrasekhar:1985kt}, the RWZ master scalar $\Psi$ and the $\mathbf{\phi}_{2}$ are linked by a well-established transformation involving a first-order differential operator.
-For any given mode $k$ oscillating as $e^{-\mathrm{i}\omega_k t}$, this relationship manifests in the frequency domain as a direct proportionality to the mode's frequency.
+For any given mode $k$ oscillating as $\mathrm{e}^{-\mathrm{i}\omega_k t}$, this relationship manifests in the frequency domain as a direct proportionality to the mode's frequency.
 Therefore, the complex amplitude $h_{k}$ of the master scalar can be related to the QNM excitation coefficient $C_{k}$ \cite{Berti:2025hly}.
-As addressed in \cite{Andersson:1996cm,Leaver:1986gd,Berti:2006wq,Oshita:2021iyn}, the QNM excitation coefficient $C_{k}=E_{k}T_{k}$ can be further factorized into a source-independent excitation factor $E_{k}$ and a source-dependent term $T_{k}$.
+As addressed in early foundational works \cite{Andersson:1996cm,Leaver:1986gd,Berti:2006wq,Oshita:2021iyn}, the QNM excitation coefficient $C_{k}=E_{k}T_{k}$ can be further factorized into a source-independent excitation factor $E_{k}$ and a source-dependent term $T_{k}$.
 The factor $E_{k}$ is determined by the residue of the Green's function at the corresponding pole, while $T_{k}$ depends on the initial data and on the specific source exciting the perturbations \cite{Andersson:1996cm}.
-More studies on the QNM excitation coefficient can also be seen in \cite{Oshita:2025ibu,Oshita:2024wgt,Lo:2025njp} and references therein.
+This inspired more studies on the QNM excitation coefficient, see for examples \cite{Oshita:2025ibu,Oshita:2024wgt,Lo:2025njp} and references therein.
+More recently, a definitive, cross-validated dataset for the Kerr excitation factors has been established \cite{Motohashi:2024fwt,Kubota:2025hjk}, in which the authors claimed to resolve ambiguities present in the earlier literature.
 Here we focus on the complex amplitude $h_k$ for our following purpose.
 As suggested in \cite{Berti:2007dg}, one can robustly extract $\{\omega_{k}\}$ via applying the MP method and subsequently determine $\{h_{k}\}$ using a linear least-squares fit, the main steps of which are present in Appendix \ref{sec:appendix_Matrix pencil} and Appendix \ref{sec:appendix_least-squares}, respectively.